top of page

 Contact Us

 At our clinic, we are dedicated to helping you navigate your recovery from opioid use disorder.
 With our comprehensive treatment approach and supportive resources, you are not alone in this journey.
-If you or someone you know is struggling with opioid dependence, please reach out to us.
+If you or someone you know is struggling with opioid addiction, please reach out to us.

 bottom of page